 “Thought for the World”

-The Humanist Society of Scotland (HSS) and the British Humanist Association (BHA) have occasionally podcasted their own humanist “Thoughts for the Day”, an initiative launched on Darwin Day 2007 (12 February) and now available at www.thoughtfortheworld.org.
+The Humanist Society Scotland (HSS) and Humanists UK have occasionally podcasted their own humanist “Thoughts for the Day”, an initiative launched on Darwin Day 2007 (12 February) and now available at www.thoughtfortheworld.org.

 The series continued in 2008 with four weeks of new podcasts.
 You can listen again to all the podcasts.